« Back to Glossary Index

 Rate Cards can include ;

-- Pricing: Lists the standard rates associated with different advertising formats and placements.
+• Pricing: Lists the standard rates associated with different advertising formats and placements, including hourly rates as a common billing option.

 How Rate Cards are Used in Online Media Buying

 Rate cards play a pivotal role in the process of online media buying, serving as a fundamental tool for advertising agencies and media buyers.
 When initiating a campaign, media buyers consult the rate card to understand the pricing structure of various ad placements and formats offered by a publisher.
 This document outlines the cost of each advertising option, including standard display ads, sponsored content, and other specialized media solutions.
 With this information, media buyers can strategize and allocate their budget effectively, ensuring that they select options that offer the best value for their specific objectives and target audience.
 Moreover, rate cards enable buyers to negotiate with publishers, as they provide a baseline from which discussions about volume discounts or bundled packages can begin.
+However, the rate card is not the final say in pricing discussions; it serves as a starting point for negotiation and understanding the project scope.
 Ultimately, having a detailed rate card allows for more transparent, informed, and efficient financial planning in the fast-paced arena of online advertising.

 Rate Card Pricing